 Cafe Ohlone is a space where Ohlone culture and cuisine are respected and celebrated regularly, a place where these powerful ways can thrive.
 Here Ohlone people can see our culture and cuisine reflected in the public and people outside the Ohlone community can experience the richness of our traditional food while seeing the vibrancy of contemporary Ohlone identity.

 Cafe Ohlone is also a place for meaningful, boundary breaking dialogue, a meeting place for protecting our sacred sites, a launching pad for gathering trips with our family and tribe, a place of dialogue about decolonization, a place where we host open mic for poetry and song in California Indian languages and organize talks from leaders in the Ohlone community about our living story.
 Although this is a lot, for those who want to pop in and have a cup of hummingbird sage tea and an acorn flour brownie while sitting alone and simply experiencing our cuisine — Cafe Ohlone is that place too.

 We want to express our gratitude to the team at University Press Books/Musical Offering Cafe, as well as the Christensen Fund, for helping us make our vision a reality.

 It's been a long time coming; we wholeheartedly understand the importance of the revival of our Ohlone foodways as we enter this new stage and see Ohlone foods coming out of memories of elders and the kitchens of tribal members and back into the world around us.
-We feel proud to be a part of bringing back something we have been lacking for too long — our food.
+We are proud to be a part of bringing back something we have been lacking for too long — our food.

 'ammamak 'oyyo!
 Let's eat, again.